fdanilogamu/fdanilogamu.github.io/docs/traze.md

 <br>
 <br>
 ## Feedback/Recognition
-I once received the news that an important client was satisfied with the documentation, which was a significant accomplishment given the lack of support.
+I once received the news that an important client was satisfied with the documentation, to the point that they decided to use it instead of the work of a Technical Writing agency.
 <br>
 <br>
 ## Lessons Learned